tsdrk094/Test/BUGS.md

 **7. Card heights are inconsistent across columns** Same content renders at different heights depending on which column the card is in.
 Layout/padding issue.

+**8. Task card has asymmetric border styling**
+Cards display a thick colored left border for priority indication combined with a thin neutral border on the remaining three sides.
+The inconsistency between border widths and colors across sides looks unpolished.

+**9. Card height is inconsistent**
+Task cards with identical content structure render at different heights.